davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 #### Redis

 - Redis has read replicas
-- Data persistence using AOF - to recover from failure
+- Data persistence using Append Only File (AOF) - to recover from failure, it stores a log of the SET, DEL events, and re-runs them all on failure recovery.
 - Backup and restore features
 - Supports sets and sorted sets